folio-org/raml-module-builder/README.md

 ## Implementing file uploads

-The RMB (RAML-Module-Builder) supports several methods to upload file / data.
+The RMB (RAML-Module-Builder) supports several methods to upload files and data.
 The implementing module can use the `multipart/form-data` header or the `application/octet-stream` header to indicate that the HTTP request is an upload content request.

 ### Option 1